schriftgestalt/GlyphsSDK/Python Templates/README.md

 ![](_Readme_Images/IB_Overview.png)

 - Open the .xib file in XCode, and add and arrange interface elements
-- Add this .py file via File > Add Files... for Xcode to recognize all IBOutlets and IBActions
+- Add this .py file via *File > Add Files...* for Xcode to recognize all IBOutlets and IBActions
-- In the left sidebar, choose Placeholders > File's Owner, in the right sidebar, open the Identity inspector (3rd icon), and put the name of this controller class in the Custom Class > Class field
+- In the left sidebar, choose *Placeholders > File's Owner*, in the right sidebar, open the *Identity inspector* (3rd icon), and put the name of this controller class in the *Custom Class > Class* field
-- IBOutlets, the main window pane: Ctrl-drag from the File's Owner to the window pane (called Custom View) either in the graphical arrangemant or in the list on the left, then choose `settings_view` from the pop-up list, to establish the connection the the main NSView object
+- First IBOutlet, the main window pane: Ctrl-drag from the *File's Owner* to the window pane (called *Custom View*) either in the graphical arrangement or in the list on the left, then choose `settings_view` from the pop-up list, to establish the connection the the main NSView object
-- Other IBOutlets: Ctrl-drag from the File's Owner to a UI element (e.g. text field), and choose which outlet shall be linked to the UI element
+- Other IBOutlets: Ctrl-drag from the *File's Owner* to a UI element (e.g. text field), and choose which outlet shall be linked to the UI element
-- IBActions: Ctrl-drag from a UI element (e.g. button) to the File’s Owner in the left sidebar, and choose the class method the UI element is supposed to trigger
+- IBActions: Ctrl-drag from a UI element (e.g. button) to the *File’s Owner* in the left sidebar, and choose the function that the UI element is supposed to trigger
-- In the left side objects side choose 'Custom View', and in the right side pane choose 'Attributes inspector' (4th icon), and deactivate 'Translate Mask Into Constraints'
+- In the left-side objects side bar choose *Custom View*, and in the right-side pane choose *Attributes inspector* (4th icon), and deactivate *Translate Mask Into Constraints*

-All the back and forth relations between the UI and your Python code can be reviewed in the 'Connection inspector' (6th icon on the right).
+All the back and forth relations between the UI and your Python code can be reviewed in the *Connection inspector* (6th icon on the right).

+##### 4. Compile .xib to .nib

 As a last step, you need to compile the .xib file to a .nib file with this Terminal command: `ibtool xxx.xib --compile xxx.nib`.
 Please note: Every time the .xib is changed, it has to be recompiled to a .nib.

 Check Console.app for error messages to see if everything went right.
 You can also output your own debug code to Console.app using the plugin's own `logToConsole()` function.